Treatment, Therapy, Relief

 Fear of Heights

-If you work in a tall office building or have to be in high structures, then a fear of heights can be a constant source of anxiety.
+If you work in a tall office building or have to be in high structures, fear of heights can be a constant source of anxiety.
 This is what confronts many working people daily.
-Although you can easily avoid riding in hot air balloons, it may be more difficult to avoid the windows of your 10th floor office.
+Although you can easily avoid riding in hot air balloons, it may be more difficult to avoid the windows of your 10th-floor office.

 Elevator phobias can interfere with work for many people.
 I have had clients who would walk up 10 flights of stairs to avoid an elevator.
 The feeling of being trapped or confined can become so overwhelming that people have even quit a perfectly good job to avoid dealing with an elevator on a daily basis.

 There are many other phobias.
 Fear of insects (a bug phobia), animal phobias, needle phobias, agoraphobia, claustrophobia, and social phobia are some of the more common problems that people suffer.
 I have treated many people who have emetophobia, a fear of throwing up, or vomiting.

 Research from the Ohio State University has shown that the greater a person's fear, the more they distort the level of threat associated with their fear.¹ This can magnify the intensity of a phobia and increase the degree to which it disrupts one's life.

 Needle phobias can lead to the avoidance of needed medical care.
 The fear of doctors or treatment centers, latrophobia, can lead to serious medical issues.
 Social phobias can contaminate the pleasure associated with normal social functions.
 Emetophobia can dramatically affect eating and social situations.
 Phobias can adversely affect one's life both in terms of function and quality.

 Phobia symptoms can be experienced as rather mild anxiety or they can be extreme, overwhelming, and turn into a panic attack.
 I typically find that the people I treat will suffer from several of among 35 or more typical phobia and anxiety symptoms.
 Here is a list of some of the most common physical symptoms of distress associated with phobias: